HANJARO | 漢字路 | 한자로 ♪～（･ε･ )

 On a related note, whenever I go through korean song lyrics if I think the artist or song is remotely popular I google the song title, artist and wayaku because it’s so much faster for me to go through the lyrics with that compared to me going at it with a dictionary and the korean lyrics.
 Also I generate anki cards so it would speed up the process.

 Hanja compliments Hangeul because hanja makes the text easier to read by rendering the act more effortless.
 There’s an effortless quality that I attribute to reading Chinese characters compared to phonetic alphabet like English or Hangeul.
 Hangeul represent sound while hanja represents MEANING and SOUND (if you know the reading.
 It’s a quality that’s highly desired by lazy people like me (Of course I’ve experienced first-hand that learning to read and write 2000+ kanji takes more time and effort than learning how to read and write hangeul.
 I did like how it broke up the monotony of studying grammar.
 I enjoyed having variety in that I had the option of doing an acitivity to learn Japanese that involved a different part of my brain or a lower level of energy or so it seemed.).
 Of course, if you don’t know Japanese or Mandarin you may assume that phonetic alphabets are superior to logographic writing systems in every way.
-It seems a lot of Korean netizens always say that hangeul is acknowledged by scientists as the MOST brilliant, logical writing system and that Korea was able to abandon hanja ( The scientists statement is complete bullshit and I feel terrible that it keeps being stated over and over again since it makes Koreans and Korea look bad.
+It seems that a lot of Korean netizens always say that hangeul is acknowledged by scientists as the MOST brilliant, logical writing system and that Korea was able to abandon hanja ( The scientists statement is complete bullshit and I feel terrible that it keeps being stated over and over again since it makes Koreans and Korea look bad.
 I think it’s great that they celebrate Sejong the Great but he didn’t invent hangeul with the intention of changing the writing system to hangeul-only and they kinda make it seem like he would support that even though there’s no evidence to support that.
-I hate it when people put words in other people’s mouth. ) while Japan has a crazy writing system where you have ask people how to read their name which is a sign that they have a primitive writing system ( Of course that’s what some Japanese netizens say about hangeul) and China is spending too much time and energy learning all those characters.
+I hate it when people put words in other people’s mouth. ) while Japan has a crazy writing system where you have ask people how to read their name which is a sign that they have a primitive writing system ( Of course that’s what precisely what some Japanese netizens say about hangeul) and China is spending too much time and energy learning all those characters.
 Statements like that only demonstrate their ignorance and close-mindedness.
 There are disadvantages and advantages to the 3 writing systems.

 When I went into Korean knowing English and Japanese, I knew that no matter how much I read hangeul it’ll never feel as comfortable as reading Japanese as far as reading for meaning or speed (as in not reading it out loud) in terms of obtaining the meaning or exerting least amount of effort possible.
 The inherent nature of the PHONETIC hangeul writing system and its limitations are obvious to me.
 I think if it came down to which language I can read out loud fastest without taking comprehension into account it would come down to English and Korean of course but that defeats the point of reading which is to understand what you’re reading.
 Of course the downside to Japanese is that I have the dilemma of being unsure of the readings at times but I prefer knowing meaning over reading any day.
 I find not understanding the most “frustrating” part of sucking at language rather than not being able to read it out-loud.
 Reading hangeul is tiring.
 Reading Japanese is less tiring and takes less effort once you’re literate.
 As a lazy person, I’m glad I learned Japanese because of how effortless it can be to read stuff in Japanese at times.
 Every time I see a block of text in hangeul when I open online articles I feel a tinge of anxiety and ominous dread because I have a point of comparison.
 It’s the analogy of why would you go back to black and white when you can have all the colors or why go back windows 95 when you have windows 10 (I can’t think of a good one).
 The point is I’ve experienced the wonders of reading Japanese.
 It’s obvious to me that the Japanese writing system plays an integral role in the popularity of reading in Japan.
 Also it seems like everyone on TV has written a book because I constantly add stuff to my amazon.co.jp wishlist or dokushometer when I watch Japanese TV shows (there are so many interesting books to be read).
 I’ve always cared about being able to understand a piece of writing more than being able to read it loud.
 Also, I’ve never had to waste time looking up words like MARTHA or 오르가슴 or VOLDEMORT (no i was not reading harry potter) since they write foreign words in Katakana meanwhile I’ve had that bitter experience many times with Korean since they only write in hangeul (in printed books they write foreign names and foreign words in a different font).
 That was one of the most demotivating characteristics of Korean with respect to learning it for me personally.
 I am very happy and blessed to have found HANJARO.
 I just wish I found it in 2016!